vnmr/vnmr.github.io/index.md

 obstacles in a single episode physical environment.

 Contribution: 1st attendee (any year) to develop vision based navigation}
-object detection, obstacle avoidance from scratch}
+object detection, obstacle avoidance from scratch

 ## Learning Fundementals Poster Session
 I participated in AI Singapore held at NUS and SUTD, Singapore.
 This was the 1st